 Rules On Musical Instruments

 Wondering if you can pack your guitar on your way to Mexico or if you need to leave it at home?
 Not to fear, we have a whole blog post about traveling with your musical instrument.

-For that post, we talked to ILP alumni and gave some pointers about how to travel with your violin, saxophone or other instrument.
+For that post, we talked to ILP alumni and gave some pointers about how to travel with your violin, saxophone, or other instrument.
 You'll want to read that post to make sure you're adhering to current custom regulations for the country you're visiting.
 For more guidelines, here's the official stance on all musical instruments: "Please check with your airline for their policy.
 Musical instruments must undergo screening when transported as carry-on or in checked bags.
 Musical instruments transported as carry-on require a physical inspection at the security checkpoint.
-Inform the TSA officer if your instrument requires special care and handling.:
+Inform the TSA officer if your instrument requires special care and handling."

 Rules On Knitting Needles

 It turns out some of these flights can be long … like really long!
 For these long flights, you are going to want something to do.
 Bring whatever you want to help keep you entertained, like these podcasts.
-I'm a huge fan of listening to podcasts while you're flying.
+I'm a huge fan of listening to podcasts while flying.

 And for our knitters out there, pack your needles and yarn!
 You can’t pack circular thread cutters or any sort of concealed blade, but your basic knitting needles are A-OK (so are your cross stitching needles).
-You can pack scissors as long as the blade is less than 4 inches.
+You can also pack scissors as long as the blade is less than 4 inches.